-- I. Nominations for the award must be received at the ASAA office by February 1.
-Nomination forms are available online at www.asaa.ca. - II.
-The Executive Committee will select the recipient from the nominations received. - Β. Commissioner and Executive Awards athletics in Alberta.
+- Nominations for the award must be received at the ASAA office by February 1.
+Nomination forms are available online at www.asaa.ca. - The Executive Committee will select the recipient from the nominations received. - B. Commissioner and Executive Awards

-At the completion of a Commissioner's or Executive Member's term of office, the ASAA shall present each member with a suitably engraved memento recognizing their contribution to high school
+At the completion of a Commissioner's or Executive Member's term of office, the ASAA shall present each member with a suitably engraved memento recognizing their contribution to high school athletics in Alberta.